If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 Athena Executive Services is a U.S.-based firm specializing in pairing high-caliber, part-time virtual executive assistants with entrepreneurs, executives, and leadership teams.
 Their assistants are thoroughly vetted through a rigorous hiring process, ensuring they are well-versed in a wide variety of platforms and interfaces.
 Athena focuses on enabling clients to delegate tasks effectively, allowing them to concentrate on higher-value activities.

-Cost: Athena charges a flat rate of $3,000 per month for a dedicated full-time virtual assistant working 40+ hours per week.
+Cost: Athena charges a flat rate of $36,000 per year for a dedicated full-time executive assistant working 40+ hours per week.
 This all-inclusive fee covers the assistant’s salary with no hidden costs.
-Athena also invests in ongoing training for their assistants and offers coaching to clients for maximizing productivity.
+For detailed and up-to-date information on Athena's pricing, please refer to Athena EA costs in late 2026.

 Ideal For: Established businesses and entrepreneurs seeking a highly dedicated, full-time virtual assistant with premium training and pricing.